QuantEcon/lecture-source-py/source/rst/lqcontrol.rst

     d_{T-1} := \beta \mathop{\mathrm{trace}}(C' P_T C)

-(The algebra is a good exercise --- we'll leave it up to you).
+(The algebra is a good exercise --- we'll leave it up to you)

 If we continue working backwards in this manner, it soon becomes clear that :math:`J_t (x) = x' P_t x + d_t` as claimed, where :math:`\{P_t\}` and :math:`\{d_t\}` satisfy the recursions